 Total Credits | 120 |

-- Demonstrate knowledge of pathophysiology and risk factors associated with exercise and disease.
+- Describe the pathophysiology and risk factors associated with exercise and disease.

-- Demonstrate the ability to administer and interpret health appraisals, fitness and clinical exercise testing.
+- Demonstrate the ability to administer and interpret health appraisals, fitness, and clinical exercise testing for healthy, athletic, and special populations.

-- Design and monitor exercise prescriptions and fitness programming.
+- Design and monitor exercise prescriptions for healthy, athletic, and special populations.

 - Demonstrate proficiency in performing laboratory techniques and subsequent analysis of data commonly used in a Human Performance Laboratory.